Brake Rotors at 1A Auto

 What are brake rotors and where are they located?

 Brake rotors, also commonly referred to as brake discs, are major components in a disc brake system.
 A disc brake system consists of brake calipers, pads, and rotors.
 The rotors bolt onto the wheel hubs or axles, and spin at the same rate as the wheels.
 When you press the brake pedal, hydraulic pressure is transmitted to the caliper, which acts as a clamping device pressing the brake pads against each side of the rotor.
 The friction that this creates is what allows the vehicle to slow to a stop.
-In a nutshell, your vehicle’s brakes convert kinetic energy to thermal energy.

 Most cars and trucks today have four brake discs, one for each wheel in the front of the vehicle and one for each wheel in the rear of the vehicle.
 However, a lot of vehicles have rear drums instead of brake discs.
 In this case, the vehicle will have two front brake rotors and two rear brake drums.